OliLov/cbcalculator/README.md

 - **Reference Ranges:** [Complete Blood Count (Wikipedia)](https://en.wikipedia.org/wiki/Complete_blood_count)

 ## Contributing
-Contributions to CBCalculator are highly appreciated, whether they come in the form of code improvements, bug reports, or documentation updates.
+Contributions to pycbcount are highly appreciated, whether they come in the form of code improvements, bug reports, or documentation updates.
 This project, particularly, welcomes assistance from medical professionals or hematologists for verifying the medical accuracy of the calculations and reference data.

 If you're a medical expert and notice any discrepancies or potential improvements in the medical content of this package, please feel free to correct them or suggest changes.
-This kind of contribution is invaluable to ensure that CBCalculator provides reliable and accurate information.
+This kind of contribution is invaluable to ensure that pycbcount provides reliable and accurate information.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.